 This chapter provides a snapshot of the Campbelltown LGA.
-It aims to provide context for the discussion of housing that follows in the subsequent chapters by providing some key information about employment, transport, infrastructure and environmental constraints.
+It provides context for the discussion of housing that follows in the subsequent chapters by providing key information about employment, transport, infrastructure and environmental constraints.
 A detailed analysis of the population and housing is provided in Section 4.0.